alekseyl/enum_ext/README.md

     $ gem install enum_ext

 ## Usage
+ To use enum extension extend main model class with EnumExt module, and extend enum the way you need:

+    class SomeModel
+      extend EnumExt

+      localize_enum ...
+      ext_enum_sets ...
+      mass_assign_enum ...
+    end

- Let's assume we have model Request with enum *status*, and we have model Order with requests like this:
+ Let's review some examples, assume we have model Request representing some buying requests with enum **status**, and we have model Order with requests, representing single purchase, like this:

      class Request
        extend EnumExt